fazhihe/Agentic-CAD-Survey/README.md

 ## Contributing

-Suggestions, corrections, and new papers related to **Agentic CAD** are welcome.
+Suggestions, corrections, and new papers related to **Agentic CAD** are welcome via issues or pull requests.

-Please feel free to open an issue or submit a pull request.